pilancilab/Riemannian_Preconditioned_LoRA/README.md

 * Fangzhao Zhang (zfzhao@stanford.edu)

 ## References and Acknowledgements
 This work has been heavily influenced by recent development in low-rank matrix optimization research and parameter-efficient fine-tuning (PEFT) research.
 We just combine them together.
-We cite several important references here with a more complete reference list presented in our paper XXX.
+We cite several important references here with a more complete reference list presented in our [paper](https://arxiv.org/abs/2402.02347).
 Moreover, our experiment code is mainly built on the following repositories: [LoRA (Hu et al., 2021)](https://arxiv.org/abs/2106.09685), [Mix-of-Show (Gu et al., 2023)](https://arxiv.org/abs/2305.18292), [custom diffsuon](https://github.com/cloneofsimo/lora).

 ```BibTeX
 @article{tong2021accelerating,